Winston Churchill in politics, 1900–1939: Chancellor of the Exchequer

 The return to the pre-war exchange rate and to the gold standard depressed industries, the most affected being coal mining.
-Already suffering from declining output as shipping switched to oil, and basic British industries like cotton came under more competition in export markets, the return to the pre-war exchange was estimated to add up to ten percent in costs to the industry.
+Already suffering from declining output as shipping switched to oil, and basic British industries like cotton came under more competition in export markets, the return to the pre-war exchange was estimated to add up to ten per cent in costs to the industry.
 In July 1925 a commission of inquiry reported generally favouring the miners', rather than the mine owners' position.
 Attached to the report was a memorandum from Sir Josiah Stamp stating that the increased difficulties in the coal industry could be entirely explained by the "immediate and necessary effects of the return to gold".
 Baldwin, with Churchill's support, proposed a subsidy to the industry while a royal commission prepared a further report.

 During the General Strike of 1926, Churchill edited the British Gazette, the government's anti-strike propaganda newspaper.
 After the strike ended, he acted as an intermediary between striking miners and their employers.
 He later called for the introduction of a legally binding minimum wage.

 When Churchill visited Rome in January 1927, he controversially claimed that the fascism of Mussolini had "rendered a service to the whole world", showing, as it had, "a way to combat subversive forces" – that is, he considered Mussolini's regime to be a bulwark against the perceived threat of Communist revolution.
 At one point, Churchill went as far as to call Mussolini the "Roman genius... the greatest lawgiver among men".

 It was not only the return to the gold standard that later economists, as well as those at the time, criticised in Churchill's time at the treasury.
 Rather it was his budget measures which, even given the consensus at the time that the budgets should be balanced, were attacked as assisting the generally prosperous rentier banking and salaried classes (to which Churchill and his associates generally belonged) at the expense of manufacturers and exporters which were known then to be suffering from imports and from competition in traditional export markets.
 However, his 1925 budget was well received by the public and enhanced Churchill's prestige.
 Churchill had served in two of the four Great Offices of State and several other positions.
 No one had more experience in government, and he could expect another high office in the next Conservative ministry.